coff33ninja/linkwarden_enhancer/README.md

 A comprehensive, AI-powered bookmark management system that transforms your Linkwarden bookmarks into an intelligent, continuously learning organization tool.
 Built with enterprise-grade safety systems, advanced machine learning capabilities, multi-source import functionality, and adaptive intelligence that evolves with your browsing patterns.

-## ⚠️ **Important Disclaimer**
+Important Disclaimer

-**This project has NO AFFILIATION with the official Linkwarden team or project.** The name "Linkwarden Enhancer" was chosen temporarily out of spite to get AI tagging functionality working, and will be changed to something else in the future.
+This project, tentatively named "Linkwarden Enhancer," is NOT affiliated with the official Linkwarden project or its team.
+The temporary name was chosen for development purposes and will be changed to avoid confusion.

-**If you like Linkwarden, please support the official project:** https://github.com/linkwarden/linkwarden
+Linkwarden Enhancer is an independent, standalone bookmark management/editing tool designed to enhance user experience through AI-powered features, including:

+Automatic AI tagging
+Web scraping for enriched metadata
+AI-generated description editing
+Smart categorization based on user habits

-This is an independent, standalone bookmark management tool that happens to support Linkwarden import/export formats among many others.
-We respect and appreciate the work done by the official Linkwarden team.
+It supports Linkwarden import/export formats alongside other bookmark formats for compatibility.
+We deeply respect and admire the work of the official Linkwarden team.
+To support the official Linkwarden project, please visit: https://github.com/linkwarden/linkwarden

 ## 📖 **Documentation**